tnleang/Isolation/README.md

 * Test iterative deepening alpha beta function

   * Most likely test it with a naive heuristic just to make sure that it works correctly

+ * Fix alphabeta function to get position of opponent and getAllLegalMoves for that opponent when max_player == false.